 Though “Swim Good” is one of Frank Ocean’s most popular songs, he says it was written in about 10 minutes.
 Its eerie lyrics tell the story of a man who drives to a funeral that he finds out is his own.

 This might seem like an unusual song to play on guitar, but “Swim Good” sounds quite nice when played acoustically, too.
-As you can see in this tutorial, you just need Am, G, Em, and F. The song sounds great with a little palm muting, too.
+As you can see in this tutorial (video below left), you just need Am, G, Em, and F. The song sounds great, with a little palm muting, too.

 18. “Wish You Were Here” by Pink Floyd (1975)

 Pink Floyd wrote this deeply sad song about member Syd Barrett’s struggle with schizophrenia.
-The song, as well as the Pink Floyd album of the same name, deals with themes of distance and detachment.
+The song and the Pink Floyd album of the same name deal with themes of distance and detachment.

 You can play this song with a combination of riffs and strumming.
-This tutorial will take you through each riff step by step.
+This tutorial (video above right) will take you through each riff step by step.
 You can also check out this chord sheet; you need, Em, G, A9, C9, D, D4, and D9/F#.

 19. “Cat’s in the Cradle” by Harry Chapin (1974)